STABILISING SLOPING GRAVEL DRIVEWAYS WITH NIDAGRAVEL GRAVEL GRIDS

-What tends to happen in a majority of cases, when gravel is laid directly on a slope without using a stabiliser, is that the gravel migrates towards the bottom or lowest part of the slope after a period of use.
+What tends to happen in a majority of cases, when gravel is laid directly on a slope without using a gravel stabiliser, is that the gravel migrates towards the bottom or lowest part of the slope after a period of use.
 This is more of a problem with gravel driveways or slopes which are used by vehicles.
-The gravel that has migrated to the bottom of the driveway, then becomes harder to drive or walk over as the gravel becomes deeper and less stable.
+The gravel that has migrated to the bottom of the driveway then becomes harder to drive or walk over as the gravel becomes deeper and less stable.
 This deep section of gravel then migrates again across adjacent surfaces with more pedestrian and vehicular use.
 This gravel migration can be made worse by the type and size of gravel used.
 A larger 20mm rounded river or pea gravel is likely to migrate much further than a smaller 10mm angular gravel or chipping.
-The entrance to the gravel driveway or start of the slope, is now beginning to look a mess with the loose gravel having spilled out of the entrance.
-This loose gravel is then either ground into other surfaces, such as a tarmac road surface or crushed under the weight of a vehicle against the road or pavement.
+The entrance to the gravel driveway or the start of the slope is now beginning to look a mess with the loose gravel having spilled out of the entrance.
+This loose gravel is then either ground into other surfaces, such as a tarmac road surface, or crushed under the weight of a vehicle against the road or pavement.

 Gravel migration results in loss of gravel from the driveway or slope, which exposes the sub-base material.
 In order to keep the surface looking as it should, more gravel needs to be added and spread over the surface to replace the lost gravel and the cycle of gravel migration and loss of gravel starts again.
-This becomes a long term maintenance issue that will keep repeating itself.
+This becomes a long-term maintenance issue that will keep repeating itself.
 Ultimately, gravel slopes and driveways can only be topped up so many times, before the whole section needs to be removed and re-installed properly.

 The graph above shows the maximum recommended gradient of 15% with acceptable gradients shown in green and excessive gradients shown in red.

-NIDAGRAVEL® MAXIMUM RECOMMENDED GRADIENT
+NIDAGRAVEL MAXIMUM RECOMMENDED GRADIENT

 Expressed as a Percentage: